marxin/texi2rst-generated/sphinx/gcc/using-gcov-with-gcc-optimization.rst

 facilities to restrict profile collection to the program region of interest.
-Calling ``__gcov_reset(void)`` will clear all run-time profile counters to zero, and calling ``__gcov_dump(void)`` will cause the profile information collected at that point to be dumped to .gcda output files (the function can be called just once).
+Calling ``__gcov_reset(void)`` will clear all run-time profile counters to zero, and calling ``__gcov_dump(void)`` will cause the profile information collected at that point to be dumped to .gcda output files.
 Instrumented applications use a static destructor with priority 99 to invoke the ``__gcov_dump`` function.
 Thus ``__gcov_dump`` is executed after all user defined static destructors,